evacheung0929/UR5e_Simulation_And_Dual_Arm_Control/README.md

 192.168.X.XX (URSim)
 ## Connection with the real robot to PC
 1) phycial ethernet connection, enable remote control & provide an ip address in 'static address'
+  i) ip address:
+  ii) subnet mask: 255255.255.0 (allows loads of different network) iii) gateway: the last digit has to be 1

 2) Then in 'Network & Internet' ---> internet sharing centre.
 There should be an Ethernet connection available.
 Click on that
   i)  Properties
   ii) Internet Protocol Version 4 (TCP/IPv4) properties